plotly/plotly.net-docs/csharp/creating-and-upadting-figures.md

 Trace and layout properties can be updated using property assignment syntax.
 Here is an example of setting the figure title using property assignment.

 As TraceObjects and LayoutObjects are of DynamicObj, they can be set through dynamic property assignment.
-But this is not a preferred way, consider using appropriate F# abstractions to set the properties
+But this is not a preferred way, consider using appropriate C# abstractions to set the properties

 ```csharp dotnet_interactive={"language": "csharp"}
 using Plotly.NET;